 We spent the early afternoon following the cliff-line to the left (south) amazed at the sheer volume of rock and sky.
 The wind and rain have carved fantastic shapes into the rock — many of the cliff tops building skyward like beehives.
 We gleefully took the opportunity to enjoy some (totally unnecessary!) scrambling and bouldering.

 About a kilometre from the summit of Mt Dawson, tucked away about 500m from the cliff-face are a series of massive boulder-like cliffs.
 Yup, cliffs on top of cliffs.
 Nature has conveniently arranged these so that you can camp in sheltered comfort – no rain and no wind.
-There are two gorgeous little campfire spots and heaps of camp pads – with eight people no one had to set up a tent within snoring distance of anyone else.
-And, there is even a little creek nearby (although it’s probably not a permanent water source and shouldn’t be relied on).
+There are two gorgeous little campfire spots and heaps of camp pads.
+Even with eight people in our group no-one had to set up a tent within snoring distance of anyone else.
+There is even a little creek nearby (although it’s probably not a permanent water source and shouldn’t be relied on).

 We pitched our home for the night and headed off to the summit.
 I was expecting more of the incredible views that we’d enjoyed all afternoon down across the Capertee.
-Mt Dawson certainly provided that – plus a great view of the flat-topped Pantoneys’ Crown – but when you turn 180 degrees you’ve also got views as far as the horizon of the Newnes plateau, the Wolgan valley and further.
+Mt Dawson certainly provided that – plus a great view of the flat-topped Pantoneys’ Crown – but when you turn 180° you’ve also got views as far as the horizon of the Newnes Plateau, the Wolgan Valley and further.
 Incredible.

 We enjoyed the start of sunset and the rolling in of big beautiful silver clouds and after the obligatory silhouette pictures headed back for a campfire, tasty dinner and a good night’s sleep.

 An Unexpected Bonus